idaholab/virtual_test_bed/doc/content/microreactors/drum_rotation/index.md

 ### Running Model

-This model can be run using a Griffin executable, or any application built with Griffin (BlueCRAB, Dirework, etc.).
+This model can be run using a Griffin executable, or any application built with Griffin (BlueCRAB, Direwolf, etc.).
 The simulations scale decently well, so either a workstation or HPC can be used.
 The following presents the commands used to run the model and produce results.
 They must be executed in this order and with the same number of processors.
 Run times are presented at various processor counts, which were obtained by running the simulations on the INL Sawtooth cluster.

 First is building the meshes, which must be run in this order, which produces `drum_in.e`, `empire_2d_CD_fine_in.e`, and `empire_2d_CD_coarse_in.e`: